ManticoreGamesInc/platform-documentation/src/tutorials/art/environ_art_intro.md

 * **Knowledge Level:** Basic editor (TODO)
 * **Skills you will learn:**
     * Generating terrain
-    * Creating swimable volumes
+    * Creating swimmable volumes
     * Using the Object Generator tool

 ![ArtIntro](../../img/EnvironIntro/image45.png "Art Screenshot"){: .center}

 ## Tutorial

 Learn how to easily and quickly create an environment using the Terrain Generator tool and the Object Generator tool.
-This tutorial will also show you how to scuplt terrain by walking you through how to create a swimmble oasis.
+This tutorial will also show you how to sculpt terrain by walking you through how to create a swimmable oasis.

 ### Generating Terrain